IBM/ibm-licensing-operator/docs/Content/Uninstalling.md

 ## Step 1: Deleting the IBM Licensing resource

-1\.
 Delete the `IBMLicensing custom` resource.

 Delete the instance and the operator will clean its resources.

-First, check what `ibmlicensing` instances you have by running the following command:
+1\. check what `ibmlicensing` instances you have by running the following command:

 ```bash
 licensingNamespace=ibm-common-services
 kubectl get ibmlicensing -n ${licensingNamespace} -o jsonpath="{range .items[*]}{.metadata.name}{'\n'}"
 ```

 The command should return one instance.

+2\.
 Delete this instance, if it exists with the following command:

 ```bash
 licensingNamespace=ibm-common-services